Idaho: Religion

 According to the Association of Religion Data Archives, the largest denominations by number of members in 2010 were the Church of Jesus Christ of Latter-day Saints with 409,265; the Catholic Church with 123,400; non-denominational Protestants with 62,637; and the Assemblies of God with 22,183.
-In 2020, the Association of Religion Data Archives revealed members of the Church of Jesus Christ of Latter-day Saints remained the largest with 462,069, followed by Catholics (203,790), and non-denominational Protestants (98,996).
+In 2020, the Association of Religion Data Archives revealed Mormons remained the largest with 462,069, followed by Catholics (203,790), and non-denominational Protestants (98,996).

 In 2022, the Public Religion Research Institute's American Values Survey estimated that 72% of the population was Christian, 26% were religiously unaffiliated, and 3% were New Agers.
 Of its Christian population, 37% were Protestant, 24% Mormon, 9% Catholic, and 2% Jehovah's Witnesses.

 Language

 English is the state's predominant language.
 Minority languages include Spanish and various Native American languages.

 Economy

-The gross state product (state GDP) for Idaho was $128.1 billion in 2024, and the state's per capita income that year was $61,836.
-Idaho has the 46th highest GDP per capita in the United States of America.
+In 2025, the gross state product (state GDP) for Idaho was $135.5 billion and the state's per capita personal income was $64,846.
+Idaho had the 39th highest GDP per capita in the United States of America in 2025.

-As of 2016, Idaho's total employment was 562,282, and the total employer establishments were 45,826.
+In 2025, small businesses made up 99.2% and employed 56.0% of the state's work force.
+As of May 2025, the state's unemployment rate was 3.6%.
+Total employment in Idaho in 2024 was 965,824.

 Idaho is the top potato producing state in the United States and almost one-third of the nation's potatoes are grown in the Snake River Plain, a belt of low-lying land that extends across southern Idaho.

 Important industries in Idaho are food processing, lumber and wood products, machinery, chemical products, paper products, electronics manufacturing, silver and other mining, and tourism.
 The world's largest factory for barrel cheese, the raw product for processed cheese, is in Gooding, Idaho.
 It has a capacity of 120,000 metric tons per year of barrel cheese and belongs to the Glanbia group.

 As Idaho neared statehood, mining and other extractive industries played a significant role in its economy.
 Although the state's reliance on mining has diminished over time, Idaho remains renowned as "The Gem State" due to its production of seventy-two varieties of precious and semi-precious stones.
 Idaho is a leading national producer of potatoes, trout, Austrian winter peas, and lentils.
 The state's primary industries include manufacturing, agriculture, food processing, timber, and mining.
 Tourism is another way that Idaho capitalizes on its natural resources.
 The same tracts of wilderness that attracted Ernest Hemingway to the region in the early 1960s, continue to attract outdoor enthusiasts with camping, hunting, fishing, as well as whitewater kayaking and rafting, and skiing.

-Idaho has a state gambling lottery, which contributed $333.5 million in payments to all Idaho public schools and Idaho higher education from 1990 to 2006.
+Idaho introduced a state gambling lottery in 1989, which has contributed over $1.2 billion to public schools, infrastructure, and state owned buildings as of July, 2025.